 One of the secondary doors with the drawbridge structure

 Being a construction essentially for military purposes, the Castle was built on the city walls.
-Damaged quite a few times during several wars, it was repeatedly restored and modernized over time.
-Your tour companion will tell you the story and many anecdotes …
+Damaged quite a few times over several wars, it was repeatedly restored and modernized over time.
+Your tour companion will tell you the story and many anecdotes … such as the “sun of justice” motif, one of the symbols of the Visconti family, later adopted by the Sforzas.

-At its heyday in 1450-1500, the Duke family had two residences inside.
-During a war time, they used to moove in one of the wings, inside the so-called Rocchetta, which was better protected against enemy invasions (photo below)
+At its heyday in 1450-1500, the Duke’s family had two residences inside.
+During wartime, they would move into one of the wings, inside the so-called Rocchetta, which was better protected against enemy invasions. (photo below)

 The spectacular fountain in front of the Castle was built in 1930, during the Fascist regime.
 The central vat carries the decorative motif of a bundle of rods (namely a Fascio), that symbolized Mussolini’s dictatorship.
 The people of Milan call this fountain tort de’ spus, (namely wedding cake), after the shape created by the jets of water (see photo below)